enthought/enable/kiva/fonttools/README.rst

 fonttools
 =========

-This is a package provides a platform independent API for describing fonts as well as locating and loading font information from the local system.
+The ``fonttools`` package provides a platform independent API for describing fonts as well as locating and loading font information from the local system.

 Only components exposed from ``kiva.font`` are public API.
 Other modules should be considered as private implementation details.